“What about this room?”

 “But the treasure’s around here somewhere, right?”

-Ceria growled at Olesm and he backed away, hands raised.
+Ceria growled at Olesm, and he backed away, claws raised.
 Gerial put a hand on her shoulder, but she sensed the tension in it too.

 “Most likely.
 We just haven’t found it yet, and we’re all tired.
 Why don’t you go with Sostrom and check those rooms out?”